 Written by Claire Arcidiacono, ND.

 Cholesterol is one of the most confusing topics in today’s medical world.
 Many times, those who ask me for help have questions regarding their cholesterol.
 They often start by telling me their total cholesterol number.
 But, unknown to them and many others, your total cholesterol is just one of many important factors needed to understand all parts of cholesterol.

 Primarily, it is important to determine exactly what your goals are in regards to cholesterol.
 There are some supplements that can be very helpful.
-They include: garlic, red rice yeast, niacin, fish and krill oil, and plant sterols (9).
-If you are having trouble, speak to your primary physician, a dietician about a healthy diet or visit an InVite® Health store location for a consultation with a nutritionist.
+They include - Garlic, Red Rice Yeast, Niacin, F ish and Krill oil, and plant Sterols.9 If you are having trouble, speak to your primary physician, a dietician about a healthy diet or visit an InVite® Health retail location for a consultation with a nutritionist.